Status and Prestige

 But what if status dissipated proportionately to the number of connections one had?
 For instance, if someone has 100 friends and they only had so much time or energy, they would only have a fraction of status to distribute to others than a person with 10 friends.

-In that case, the node with a hundred friend would only have 1/100 of status unites to distribute to each of their connections while the node with 10 friends would have 1/10 units.
+In that case, the node with a hundred friends would only have 1/100 of status unites to distribute to each of their connections while the node with 10 friends would have 1/10 units.
 Under this formulation, being connected to discerning others, that is people who only connect to a few, is better than being connected to others who connect to everyone else indiscriminately.

 How would we implement this model?
 First, let’s create a variation of the undirected friendship nomination adjacency matrix called the \(\mathbf{P}\) matrix: